 You can spot dynamic URLs by looking for characters like: ? = &.

 The URL portion after “?” is called the page’s query string parameter(s), or simply query parameter(s).
-It represents a database row identifier which is used to retrieved the specified data from a database table.
+It represents a database row identifier that is used to retrieve the specified data from a database table.

-Every time when URL parameter(s) changes, the resulted page will be different.
+Every time when the URL parameter(s) changes, the resulted page will be different.

 This means that the following dynamic URLs point to two different pages (because they have different page’s query string parameter) :

-Which one is better for SEO: static and dynamic URLs?
+Which is better for SEO: static or dynamic URLs?

 Crawlability/Indexability disadvantages of dynamic URLs: